vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 }
 {% endhighlight %}

-One last sample to show how use date fields in a complex filter.
+Here's one last example to show how use date fields in a complex filter:

 {% highlight json %}
 {